ImPrateekB/my_practice_codes/README.md

 1. The first code is a simple script about basic personality test, just a fun script.
 2. The Second Code is INRCurrency Converter which converts Indian currency into various other denominations like USD,EUR,GBP,AED etc.
 3. This code is very well known in the coding world, a fibonacci Sequence.
 A fibonacci sequence is just a cumulative sum of their previous number.
+4. It is a simple web scraping tool that fetches weather data.